-Operating expenses for International Services in First Quarter 2017 compared to First Quarter 2016 increased by \$3.0 million.
-The increase was primarily due to net population increases at our Australian subsidiary of \$1.0 million.
-Additionally, we had an increase due to foreign exchange rate fluctuations of \$2.0 million resulting from the weakening of the U.S. dollar against certain international currencies.
+Operating expenses for International Services in Second Quarter 2017 compared to Second Quarter 2016 increased by \$3.4 million.
+We experienced a net increase of \$2.6 million primarily attributable to net population increases at our Australian subsidiary.
+Additionally, we had an increase due to foreign exchange rate fluctuations of \$0.8 million resulting from the weakening of the U.S. dollar against certain international currencies.
+Operating expenses have decreased as a percentage of revenue primarily due to certain nonrecurring labor related issues at our South African subsidiary in Second Quarter 2016.